We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

 Related: Best Gravel Bikes

-With a 5 mm thickness, this bike tape offers unmatched vibration absorption on rough gravel routes.
+This bike tape offers unmatched vibration absorption on rough gravel routes.
 Its surface is soft and tacky, so you’ll also get a great grip when the road gets bumpy.

 Buy if: You love riding gravel and want the best grip and the most comfort on rough and bumpy rides.